Oussamazz/ft_linux/README.md

 ### X Server and Window Managers

-- Earn extra points for installing an X Server and window managers/desktop environments (e.g., GNOME, LXDE, KDE, i3, dwm).
+- Earn extra points for installing an X Server and window managers/desktop environments (e.g., GNOME, LXDE, KDE, i3, dwm)
+- ## Bonus Part

+### System Stability Check

+Ensure the mandatory part is perfect before proceeding to the bonus part.

+### System Customization

+Install additional software, GUI, or any preferred components.

+### X Server and Window Managers/Desktop Environments

+Earn extra points for installing an X Server and window managers/desktop environments.
+Choose one or more from the options below:

+- **X Server:**
+  - Install an X Server to provide the graphical foundation for your desktop environment.

+  **Window Managers/Desktop Environments:**
+  - Choose and install one or more of the following:
+    - GNOME
+    - LXDE
+    - KDE
+    - i3
+    - dwm
+    - [Add any other window manager or desktop environment you prefer]

+Ensure that the X Server and your chosen window manager/desktop environment are properly configured and functional.